Algo-Phantoms/Algo-ScriptML/DBSCAN/README.md

 ![image](https://user-images.githubusercontent.com/67017422/113477225-06842800-949e-11eb-9285-9c2490b5dff9.png)

+## Advantages of using DBSCAN algorithm over other clustering algorithm:-

+1. Unlike K-means we don't need to provide the model with number of cluster in prior, which was a challenge in K-means.
+In DBSCAN we just have to provide with the distance theat is considered "close" for creating a cluster.
+2. K-Means clustering may bring together unrelated observations.
+Even if the results are spaced far apart in the vector space, they ultimately become a part of a cluster.
+Since clusters are formed by the mean value of cluster components, each data point contributes to the formation of clusters.
+A small shift in data points may have an effect on the clustering result.
+Because of the way clusters are created in DBSCAN, this issue is greatly reduced.
+Unless we come across some strange shape info, this is typically not a major issue.

 ## Classification of points:-

 1. Core points- A point is a core point if it is surrounded by at least minPts number of points with radius eps (including the point itself).Hence a point is core point only when no. of neighbours >= minPts.